Nastel/jkool-client-java-api/README.md

 * *Event*: Represents a basic time series element containing time, message, severity and other fields associated with event.
 * *Activity*: Represents a group of events and other activities (e.g. transactions).
 * *Snapshot*: categorized metrics (name, value, type) at a "point in time".
 Snapshots can be associated with events, activities.
+* *Dataset* : a user defined set of data elements.
 * *Property*: simple metric (name, value pair).
 Properties can be associated with events, activities and snapshots.

 This Git repository contains a Swagger yaml file.
 Open this file in a Swagger Editor and you will have detailed documentation of each field that comprises the above mentioned data.

 ## How to build
 To use this sample code please do the following: